Regions of the Thorax

 - Mammary, which contains the breast, parts of the heart on the left side among other underlying structures.
 It is defined by the third rib superiorly, lateral border of the lower part of the sternum, down to the level of the xiphisternal joint, medially, and by the sixth rib inferiorly.

 - Infra-mammary, which is somewhat triangular in shape, bounded by the sixth rib superiorly and the costal margin formed by the costal cartilages of the 6th to 10th ribs medioinferiorly.
 The apex of the heart runs into this region on the left side.

 - Upper sternal, which corresponds to the manubrium of the sternum.

 - Lower sternal, which is marked by the body of the sternum and are located between the manubrosternal and xiphisternal joints.
 It houses a good portion of the heart.

 On the posterior surface, the thorax is divided into four regions on each half of the midline:

-- suprascapular region - the region superior to the spine of scapula
+- Suprascapular, the region superior to the spine of scapula.

-- scapular region - the part corresponding to the scapula
+- Scapular, the part corresponding to the scapula.

-- infrascapular region - just inferior to the inferior angle of the scapula
+- Infrascapular, which is just inferior to the inferior angle of the scapula.

-- interscapular region - which spans the part of the thorax between the medial borders of the left and right scapulae, and lies within the bodies of the first and eight thoracic vertebrae.
+- Interscapular, which spans the part of the thorax between the medial borders of the left and right scapulae.
+It lies within the bodies of the first and eight thoracic vertebrae.